Your Dedicated Workers’ Compensation Attorneys

 Retaliation and Harassment

-Unfortunately, a workers’ compensation lawyer Buffalo, New York clients depend on has seen the way that employers may treat an injured worker differently due to using workers’ compensation benefits.
-If you suspect that your employer has retaliated against, harassed, or otherwise mistreated you in the workplace, then it’s certainly time to speak with a workers’ compensation lawyer in Buffalo, NY injured employees trust for quality legal services.
+Unfortunately, we have seen the way that employers may treat injured workers differently due to using workers’ compensation benefits.
+If you suspect that your employer has retaliated against, harassed, or otherwise mistreated you in the workplace, then it’s certainly time to speak with a workers’ compensation lawyer.
 Here are other signs that retaliation may be occurring: you have been assigned to another department, you have been demoted, you have received a pay decrease, you have been discouraged from pursuing well-deserved promotions, your boss has fired you, your coworkers have created a hostile environment, and more.

 Tips for Returning to Work After an Injury

 If you suffered an injury at work, you may need to take significant time off your job.
 However, once you’ve healed and feel good again, you may be permitted to return to work.
-Here are some tips a workers’ compensation lawyer in Buffalo, NY residents suggests about returning to work after an injury.
+Here are some tips we suggest about returning to work after an injury.

-• Get Cleared from Your Doctor First: It’s never a good idea to go back to work before you’re truly ready.
+- Get Cleared by Your Doctor First.
+It’s never a good idea to go back to work before you’re truly ready.
 Even if you feel fine, you have to get cleared by your doctor first.
 If you try to go back to work too soon, you could reinjure yourself.

-• Document Discrimination or Retaliation: Unfortunately, some employers become angry when employees file workers’ compensation claims and can’t perform their normal duties immediately.
+- Document Discrimination or Retaliation.
+Unfortunately, some employers become angry when employees file workers’ compensation claims and can’t perform their normal duties immediately.
 They may even attempt to cut your pay or reduce your hours.
 These actions are illegal.
-If your employer does this to you, make sure to document it and report it to your workers’ compensation lawyer in Buffalo, NY.

 Filing a Claim for a Previous Injury or Illness